 | |

-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s), and is presented for informational purposes only.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to medical devices.

-There's been a ton of controversy recently about a term coined by Tucker Carlson called “testicular tanning.”
-He’s referring to the use of red light therapy applied to the testicles to stimulate testosterone.
-Carlson claims that this is a miracle cure for male testosterone, while mainstream media outlets are nearly unified in claiming that this is unscientific.
+There's been a ton of controversy recently about a term coined by celebrity and political pundit Tucker Carlson called “testicular tanning.”
+This refers to the use of red light therapy or sunlight on the testicles with the goal of increasing testosterone (T) levels.

 Male testosterone is dropping precipitously in industrialized societies.
-A medical review published in the Journal of Clinical Endocrinology & Metabolism in 2007 analyzed serum testosterone levels across nearly two decades of data collection.
+A medical review published in the Journal of Clinical Endocrinology & Metabolism in 2007 analyzed testosterone levels across nearly two decades.

 The researchers found that there was an “age-independent decline” in testosterone that remained even when factors known to lower testosterone like obesity were adjusted for.
 This suggests that there are environmental factors causing the decline.